LEGIT-GENIUS/MEXICO-TOY-SALES-PROJECT/README.md

 2. Sales
 3. Stores
 4. Location

 And can be accessed on the webpage via the link: https://mavenanalytics.io/data-playground?page=6&pageSize=5

 # RECOMMENDED AND REQUIRED ANALYSIS
-**1. Which product categories drive the biggest profits?
+**1. Which product categories drives the biggest profits?
 Is this the same across store locations?**

 **2. Can you find any seasonal trends or patterns in the sales data?**